ArchieCur/MARKDOWN_FLAVORS/README.md

 ### Original Work

 This project builds upon the excellent work by [@vimtaai](https://github.com/vimtaai) from their [markdown-flavors.md](https://gist.github.com/vimtaai/37c936679e8a2a2c22728f102eb7e8ae) comparison (2021).
-We've updated it for 2025 with modern flavors, new features, and community contributions.
+We've updated it for 2025 with modern flavors, new features, and community contributions.Completed collaboratively with Claude Sonnet 4.5 as a development partner and technical consultant.

 **Note:** The original comparison included **ExtraMark**, a student project that has been archived here for historical reference.